Federal Elections Modernization Act¶

 Martinez wins a seat with 28% support -- well above the ~16-20% threshold.

-Martinez serves through the full transition period, adapting as the system evolves, and retires in 2040 having served 24 years -- through one of the most significant institutional transitions in American history.
+Martinez serves through the full expansion period, adapting as the House grows toward cube root compliance, and retires in 2046 having served 26 years -- through one of the most significant institutional transitions in American history.

 Career outcome: Martinez recognized that the rules were changing and invested in developing the skills the new system rewards.
-The transition became an opportunity rather than a threat.
+Three years was enough.

 The Difference¶